-2. Notify the UW COVID-19 Response and Prevention Team if you have close contact with individuals who have COVID-19.
+Notify the COVID-19 Response and Prevention Team if you have close contact with individuals who have COVID-19, regardless of your vaccination status.

 Close contact means being within 6 feet of a person with COVID-19 for a cumulative total of at least 15 minutes during a 24-hour period (even if both individuals were wearing face coverings), living with or caring for a person who has COVID-19, or having direct contact with infectious secretions (e.g., being coughed on, kissing, sharing utensils).
 The exposed individual is required to follow the quarantine requirements outlined in the FAQ "I may have been exposed to COVID-19.
 What should I do?"